In 2023, CHFA will have two Direct Effect Award rounds.

 To receive announcements about CHFA’s Community Partnership efforts including Direct Effect Awards and future grant opportunities, please sign up to receive CHFA’s Community Connections eNews.

-Submission InformationThe application for Round One is now closed.
-Awards will be announced in early August.
+Submission InformationThe application for Round Two is now closed.
+Awards will be announced in early December.

 If you experience issues filling out the online application, please contact us.

 To be eligible, nonprofits must have a mission that aligns with CHFA.
 Does your mission align with CHFA’s mission to strengthen Colorado by investing in affordable housing and community development in the following ways: